 MICHAEL L. ELBE became John Wood Community College's sixth president in April 2014.
 Prior to becoming president of the college, he was Vice President for Student Services, where he served as Chief Student Services Officer.
 He served as Assistant Dean of Students/Director of Athletics at the University of Dubuque (IA), served on the faculty and was an Academic Advisor at the University of North Carolina at Wilmington.
 President Elbe has served the college for 20 years starting with his first appointment in 1990 when he was hired as the first Director of Student Life and Athletics to build a student life and athletic program at JWCC.
 Growing up in Camp Point, Illinois and knowing many people from the nine counties served by the college, he is no stranger to the John Wood Community College district area.
-Elbe is a doctoral candidate in Educational Leadership at William Woods University and earned an Educational Specialist in Administration (Ed.S.) as part of his doctoral work.
+Elbe earned an Educational Specialist in Administration (Ed.S.) as part of his doctoral work.
 He received a Master of Science in Education from the University of South Alabama (M.Ed.) and a Bachelor of Science in Education from Quincy University with a state of Illinois teaching certificate.